 When it comes to a Debt Agreement vs Bankruptcy, which debt relief solution is best?

-The jury is still out on whether or not a Debt Agreement is better than Bankruptcy.
-The truth is, each case of debt is different.
-While it might be more beneficial for some people to declare bankruptcy, it has a number of restrictions and long term consequences which make it a very difficult option for others to pursue.
+Whether a Debt Agreement of Bankruptcy is the better solution comes down entirely to your unique situation.
+While it might be more beneficial for some people to declare bankruptcy, it has a number of restrictions and long-term consequences which make it a very difficult option for others to pursue.

 To help you make an informed decision about which debt relief solution is right for you we have touched on some of the important differences between the two.
-We compare bankruptcy with Part 9 Debt Agreements in the ultimate battle of debt relief solutions:
+This is Part 9 Debt Agreement vs Bankruptcy in the ultimate battle of debt relief solutions:

 Part 9 Debt Agreement – Only unsecured debts may be included in a Debt Agreement.
 The combined value of these debts cannot exceed the threshold amount set by the Australian Financial Security Authority.
 You can check the threshold amount here – it is updated twice annually.